Who are the UBOs for your vereniging or stichting? 5 examples

 - Secure business

-In the Netherlands, registering UBOs is mandatory for stichtingen and almost all verenigingen.
-This applies, for example, to the local vegetable garden association or bridge club.
+In the Netherlands, registering Ultimate Beneficial Owners (UBOs) is mandatory for stichtingen and almost all verenigingen.
+This applies, for example, to the local gardening association or football club.
 But also for the foundation that raises money once for a good cause.
-How do you determine who the Ultimate Beneficial Owner (UBO) of your stichting or vereniging is?
+How do you determine who the Ultimate Beneficial Owners (UBOs) of your stichting or vereniging are?
 These examples will help you get started.

 Cyber Magazine SECURE IT!